-In fact, infomercials became so prominently profitable that more and more money poured into the industry and by the dawn of the 21st century, big brands started pumping money into the infomercial profit party in a much bigger way.
-This raised the profile of the infomercial industry as a whole, and furthered the acceleration of rising rates.
+In fact, infomercials became so profitable that more and more money poured into the industry and by the dawn of the 21st century, even big brands were pumping money into the infomercial profit party in a much bigger way.
+This raised the profile of the infomercial industry as a whole and furthered the acceleration of rising rates.

 Having been involved with some of the most successful infomercials, I have observed that infomercials, as an advertising media, have matured in a way somewhat analogous (although not nearly as fast), as what has happened in the Pay Per Click advertising channel.
-PPC has become a massively successful advertising model.
-As a result, advertisers have rapidly driven up PPC costs, over the past few years.
+As PPC became a successful advertising model, over the years advertisers have driven up PPC costs.

 Further, the level of sophistication in PPC strategies to stay profitable has also increased.

-In a similar way, the costs and risks associated with creating and testing infomercials have skyrocketed since their humble beginnings.
+In a similar way, the costs and risks associated with creating and split-testing infomercials have skyrocketed since their humble beginnings.

-PPC would still be the least expensive and the fastest way to test how well a product will sell on the Internet.
-When that has been refined and scaled up to maximize the demand and profits, enough information will be gained to really determine what are the best keywords and the driving factors that underlie this product’s success.
-And all that data will be very important as a research basis for scripting and producing an infomercial “test,” to see how it would do on a limited trial basis as a TV advertisement.
+When that has been refined and scaled up to optimize the response and profits, enough marketing data will have been gained to determine the best keywords and messages that underlie this product’s success.
+And all that data will be very important as a research basis for scripting and producing an infomercial TV “test,” to see how it would do on a limited trial basis as a TV advertisement.

-There is much more to know about creating infomercials (which is a high profile component of Direct Response Marketing), but the simple answer about whether you should create an infomercial for your product would be based upon how well it’s selling on the Internet and using the supporting info to help evaluate a translation to TV.
+There is much more to know about creating infomercials, but the simple answer about whether you should create an infomercial for your product would be based upon how well it’s selling on the internet and using the supporting data to help evaluate a translation to TV.

-Stated another way, for most business persons, the question about whether a product would be successful as an infomercial shouldn’t even be considered until it’s been tested online and then tested in smaller geographical regions as a TV commercial.
+Stated another way, for most business persons, the question about whether a product would be successful as a national infomercial shouldn’t even be considered until it’s been tested online and then tested in smaller geographical regions on TV.